 +49 (0)30 - 206289-50

 Vehicles, components, infrastructure, small and medium-sized enterprises, servicesTerms of the contractTransport policy, associationsMarket development

-In 2006 Möbius became the Officer for European Affairs, in 2007 the Head of Office of the BDI President and the BDI Executive Board as well as the Head of Department for European Affairs.
-From 2008 to 2015 the political scientist was Head of Department and responsible for mobility, infrastructure, telecommunications and digital economy.
-Möbius was the Managing Director of the Traffic Committee of the BDI and the Committee for Digital Economy, Telecommunications and Media of the BDI.
+Möbius studied political science and history at the Universities of Hamburg, Bamberg and Cambridge.
+After having worked as a journalist for the "Hamburger Abendblatt" and "F.A.Z."
+Möbius started his career in the Federation of German Industries (BDI) as the personal assistant to and speechwriter for the former BDI President Dr. Rogowski in 2001.
+In 2007 Möbius became the Head of Office of the BDI President and the BDI Executive Board as well as the Head of Department for European Affairs.
+From 2008 to 2015 he was Head of Department and responsible for mobility, infrastructure, telecommunications and digital economy.
+Möbius was the Managing Director of the Traffic Committee of the BDI and the Committee for Digital Economy of the BDI.

 +49 (0)30 - 206289-20

 Research politics and promotion<br/> Control engineering, train control<br/> Environment, quality, safety<br/> Technical committees (standardization, cooperation with DB